ikhomyakov/queuepool/README.md

+# queuepool

-# A smart resource pool
+A simple resource pool based on synchronized queue